mesamarth/mesamarth.github.io/README.md

 <h3 align="center">Mechanical Design Engineer from India </h3>

 </div> <p>&nbsp;</p>

-<a><button name="button" style = "color: blue" onclick="https://sites.google.com/view/samarthpatil">I am an enthusiastic contributor, willing to contribute value while in the position of responsibility.
+I am an enthusiastic contributor, willing to contribute value while in the position of responsibility.
 I have a deep-rooted interest in new technologies and innovations within the engineering and technology industry.
-My recent work at Efficycle has enabled me to rapidly progress in my skills in a wide range of engineering disciplines as well as gain a wide range of business and project management knowledge `View Portfolio` </button> </a>
+My recent work at Efficycle has enabled me to rapidly progress in my skills in a wide range of engineering disciplines as well as gain a wide range of business and project management knowledge

+<a><button name="button" style = "color: blue" onclick="https://sites.google.com/view/samarthpatil">`View Portfolio` </button> </a>

 <p align="center">